Paul de Stuer: Assassination

-At 11pm on 21 July 1578 Saint-Mégrin was hacked to pieces by 20 men shortly after he departed the Louvre, having been present for the king's coucher.
+At 11 pm on 21 July 1578 Saint-Mégrin was hacked to pieces by 20 men shortly after he departed the Louvre, having been present for the king's coucher.
 During the assault he sustained over 20 wounds, and was in such bad condition contemporaries were surprised he survived the encounter.
-Despite the brutal nature of the attack his death was not immediate, and the king spent two hours by his bedside as the life faded from one of his dearest favourites in the early hours of 22 July.
+Despite the brutal nature of the attack his death was not immediate, and the king spent two hours by his bedside as he succumbed to his wounds in the early hours of 22 July.

-The hit was commissioned by the duke of Mayenne and came shortly after the deaths of several of Henry's favourites during the 'duel of the mignons'.
-Mayenne had been enraged by Saint-Mégrin's romantic advances towards his brothers' wife Catherine of Cleves.
+The hit was commissioned by the Duke of Mayenne and came shortly after the deaths of several of Henry's favourites during the Duel of the Mignons.
+Mayenne had been enraged by Saint-Mégrin's romantic advances towards his brother's wife Catherine of Cleves.
 Ambassadors reported that the duke had surprised his wife while she was writing a letter to Saint-Mégrin.
 Further cause for Guise's displeasure came in the disrespect Saint-Mégrin showed to the man who had introduced him to court, and the presumptuousness of his social inferior to treat with him as an equal.
 He would go unpunished for his involvement in the deed despite the clarity in the king's mind as to who was responsible.
-Nevertheless, the Guise had departed court a month before the assassination in June, and would not return until March 1579, at which time they brought 700 horse with them, to restrain the king from exercising any vengeance.
+Nevertheless, the Guise had departed court a month before the assassination in June, and would not return until March 1579, at which time they brought 700 horse with them to deter the king from exercising vengeance.

 Aftermath

 Upon his death he left many debts, including one of over 1000 livres to a wine supplier.
 It is possible that Henry had promised Saint-Mégrin the position of lieutenant-general of the Angoumois and Saintonge prior to his death, however his assassination cut any plans to that effect.

 While his death was a personal blow to the king, Saint-Mégrin was detested by the rest of the court, so he mourned alone.
-Henry commissioned the poets Ronsard to write verse in honour of the three deceased men, had Arnauld Sorbin, a man who had given the eulogy for Charles IX, speak at their funerals and commissioned Germain Pilon to fashion their tombs.
+Henry commissioned the poet Ronsard to write verse in honour of the three deceased men, had Arnaud Sorbin, who had given the eulogy for Charles IX, speak at their funerals, and commissioned Germain Pilon to fashion their tombs.
 Pilon established three sarcophagi, crafted from black marble in the church of Saint-Paul for the favourites.
 Each sarcophagi was topped with a figure reading from a book of hours.
 The tombs were seen as an abomination by radical Catholics in Paris, who destroyed them at the instigation of their preachers on 2 January 1589.
 According to the crowd that destroyed the tombs 'the rightful resting place of the men, was on a gibbet, not in a church'.